douglasawh/docs/docs/cli/server.md

 ### Customized Flags for Kubernetes Processes

+For all of the items in the section, see the documentation for the project to see the flags.
+For example: https://etcd.io/docs/v3.6/op-guide/configuration/

+PLEASE NOTE: make sure the documentation you use is the appropriate version for the included project.
+That version will change as k3s is updated.

 | Flag                                        | Description                                               |
 |---------------------------------------------|-----------------------------------------------------------|
 | `--etcd-arg` value                          | Customized flag for etcd process                          |